govuk-once/onward-journey/README.md

 We use the gds cli to assume roles on our development machines, for a list of relevant roles see `gds aws | grep onwardjourney`.
 You use one of these roles when working with terraform by running e.g. `gds aws <role-name> -- terraform plan`, or you can run `gds aws <role-name> -- $SHELL` to start a new shell session authenticated as the relevant role.

-### Bootstrap

-There is an `infrastructure/bootstrap` directory for managing the remote state in S3

-### Application

-To deploy changes to the Onward Journey application and services, you can use the terraform code in `infrastructure/application` and then `terraform plan` and `terraform apply` it

 You can switch workspaces to deploy an entirely different instance, for example to test changes in an isolated environment without affecting the default workspace:
 ```shell
 # View existing and selected workspace